kiboschool/course-programming-2/src/lessons/db-and-vis/exploring-data.md

 if __name__ == '__main__':
     popChartsExploration = PopChartsExploration('pop_charts_exploration.db')
     popChartsExploration.get_longest_song()
 ```

-This is based on real data from YouTube, ranking the currently most-popular music.

-The Pop Charts are a list of the top 100 songs, ranked in order of popularity, which in this case is measured by the number of YouTube views.

-As the `PopCharts` class shows, there are some columns like song name, artist, time_on_chart, and so on.
+As the `PopCharts` class shows, there table has columns for each song, like the song's name and artist.

 * `time_on_chart` is the number of days the song has been ranked in the top 100.
 * `change` is the percentage increase or decrease in the number of views since last week.